dothiv/clickcounter-backend/README.md

 #### increment counter per domain

-increment the number of visit for the domain name if fistvisit is true and from is "inside".
-Other compute the new money amount and status.
+increment the number of visit for the domain and populate domain configuration.

     request:
         URL: /c